-We pay discretionary cash bonuses to reward our executives for their performance over the fiscal year.
-In addition, our named executive officers are eligible to receive annual target performance bonuses based on the achievement of certain corporate performance goals, as further described below.
+We pay cash bonuses to reward our executives for corporate performance and their individual performance over the fiscal year.
+Our named executive officers are eligible to receive bonuses based on an established annual target.
 We believe such bonuses properly incentivize our named executive officers and allow us to remain competitive within the marketplace.
-For 2021, the target bonus percentage for Mr. Noyes was 50% of his base salary and 40% of their base salaries for each of our other named executive officers.
+For 2022, the target bonus percentage for Mr. Noyes was 50% of his base salary, for Mr. Eldridge was 40% of his base salary, and for Dr. Verwijs was 35% of his base salary.